WTF (Where They From): Synopsis

 The Dave Meyers-directed piece opens with Downtown Los Angeles residents singing along to Elliott's "WTF" while going about their usual routines.
 The video then takes the viewers' attention to a glitzy-disco-cloaked Elliott dancing along an abandoned alleyway, before transitioning to rapid-paced choreography by Elliott and her background dancers.
 Elliott is then quickly shown rapping to the camera, where she begins to morph a cheetah-print tattoo from one side of her face to the other.

 Moments later, a segment follows with Williams and Elliott as dancing marionettes rapping their verses.
 The remainder of the video then intercuts with Elliott and headlamp-sporting others dancing upon open boxes and moving hoverboards.
 Guest appearances throughout the visual's entirety comprises Les Twins and Missy Elliott's protégée Sharaya J.

 Reception

 Upon its release, the video received general acclaim from critics.
 The Guardian writer Lanre Bakare felt that "her first music video in seven years demonstrates that pop has missed Missy’s unique mix of street culture, futuristic imagery and off-kilter production."
 He summed it as "instantly recognizable [and] full of daft choreography".
 Additionally, less than 9 hours after its initial premiere, the video accumulated over 3 million views via YouTube.

-Live performances

-In Britney Spears' Britney: Piece of Me revamped Vegas residency show, "WTF (Where They From)" was performed as a medley along with other Elliott songs.